Materials-Consortia/OPTIMADE/optimade.rst

     A list of fixed length requirements on the underlying one or multi-dimensionsional data represented as mutiple levels of lists.
     The order is that the the first name applies to the outermost list, the next name to the lists embedded in that list, etc.
     The data only validates if the respective level consists of lists of exactly this length.
-    A value of `null` allows arbitrary-length lists at the corresponding level.
+    A value of :val:`null` allows arbitrary-length lists at the corresponding level.

     Note: OPTIMADE Property Definitions use this field, and MUST NOT use the JSON Schema validating fields minItems and maxItems since that would require reprocessing the schema to handle requests using the OPTIMADE features that requests partial data in lists.
     Instead, the length of lists can be validated against the length information provided in the :field:`sizes` subfield of :field:`x-optimade-dimensions` (which, at this time, can only specify a fixed length requirement.)